 To connect to the CSE login servers, run:

-ssh -Y firstname.lastname@example.org(replace username with your CSE account name.)
-Enter your password and you may now run commands like ical, priv commands, acc commands and many others.
+ssh -Y firstname.lastname@example.org(replace username with your zID (or CSE account name if you have been issued a named account) Enter your password and you may now run commands like ical, priv commands, acc commands and many others.

 Logging in from WindowsTo connect to CSE servers from Microsoft Windows you will need to:

 Microsoft Windows does not natively support the CSE graphical interface (X11); if you wish to run applications which rely on a graphical interface (eg: gedit) you will also need to: